MarcoWorms/autolands/README.md

 1. Alter [config.js](./config.js) to add your worldbuilding and agents
 2. Agents (players) inside an array are considered a team, they share the same day report and story for that day
-3. Call `passDay` to generate reports of what happened in each agent's life
+3. Call `passDay` to generate reports of what happened in each agent's life, currently you need to edit [index.js](./index.js) before running it to add more days.
 4. Agents have a mood variable that updates every day based on their current day story and influences the next day's story
 5. You can add whatever you want to agents JSON, the current engine won't edit their properties when day passes but it will always take all properties into consideration to generate the story